kevinxiaomba/cluster-agent/README.md

 ## Prerequisites

 * [Kuberenetes Metrics server](https://github.com/kubernetes-incubator/metrics-server) enables collection of resource utilization metrics.
-If it is not already deployed to the cluster,
+If it is not already deployed to the cluster, run the following command:
+`kubectl create -f metrics-server/`
 * [An AppDynamics user account](https://github.com/Appdynamics/cluster-agent/blob/master/docs/rest-user-role.md) must be setup for the ClusterAgent to communicate to the AppDynamics controller via REST API.
+* Access to AppDynamics Controller 4.5.5+
+* At least 1 APM license (Golang).
+AppDynamics offers a [free trial](https://www.appdynamics.com/free-trial/)

 ## How to deploy